vincentarisa/Personal-Portfolio-Website/README.md

 * [Setup](#setup)

 ## General info
-This is a practice project and it is not created for commercial use.
+This is a example project.
+Hence, it can be cloned and used in any form possible

 ## Technologies
 Project is created with: